How is Total Loss Value Calculated?

 What are the Factors Used?

-Insurance companies use their own proprietary software to calculate actual cash value of vehicles.
+Insurance companies use their own proprietary software to calculate the actual cash value of vehicles.
 Obviously, you can't use their software.
-You can check out Kelly Blue Book, Edmunds, or Auto Trader as a reference, but don't get your heart set on its estimate.
-It is just a ballpark figure.
-Pretty sure any claims adjuster will tell you, they do not pay out claims based on Kelly Blue Book.
+But there are ways that you can get an idea of how much your vehicle is worth.
+You can check out Kelley Blue Book, Edmunds, or Auto Trader as a reference, but don't get your heart set on its estimated value; it is just a ballpark figure.
+As almost any claims adjuster will tell you, insurance companies do not pay out claims based on Kelly Blue Book.

 Checking the local classified ads is also part of the process.
 Vehicles for sale which are of like, kind, and quality can be used as a base.